Terms and conditions and guidance notes, financial and purchasing, and things you need to know

 - You need to inform us if you have any pets, as pets are not allowed under the terms of the Shared Ownership lease of a flat or maisonette [without specific consent].
 Usual domestic pets are only permitted in houses.

-- You will have been financially assessed by one of our independent panel of Financial Advisors using the Homes and Communities Agency affordability calculator.
+- You will have been financially assessed by a member of our independent panel of Financial Advisors using the Homes and Communities Agency affordability calculator.
 The calculator assumes a mortgage rate of 6.5%.
 The monthly mortgage payment, monthly rent payable on the share you do not own and any other committed monthly payments you may have i.e. car loan, credit cards, must be 45% or less of your net household income in order for us to agree that you can proceed.

 - The properties are valued by an independent chartered surveyor every 3 months.
 If you are approved to reserve a property, to hold the price you will need to exchange contracts by the Deadline Date.
 This also applies to any properties purchased off plan.
 After that point, if the property price is adjusted, you will be required to pay any increase in value and your application will be reassessed.
 If your application then doesn’t meet the financial requirements necessary to meet the new value of the property, you will be unable to purchase the property.
 In any event Sovereign reserves the right to withdraw the reservation if contracts are not exchanged by the Deadline Date.